What is CSSC?

 CSSC is composed of three main leadership bodies: the Council, the Operating Team, and the Board of Directors.
 The Council is the representation of student organizations that make up CSSC (the Chapters), and sets the main vision and direction of programs and campaigns.
 Council members grow the network at the campus level.
-The Operating Team manages many of the day-to-day affairs of the organization, as well as coordinating campaigns, key events and leadership retreats.
+The Operating Team consists of volunteers, staff, and interns who manage many of the day-to-day affairs of the organization, as well as coordinating campaigns, programs, key events, and leadership retreats.
 The Board of Directors (BOD) helps the organization to grow macroscopically by providing guidance, developing governing structure, and maintaining institutional memory for the organization as a whole.
-The BOD manages and develops finances and programs.
-Additionally, there are various staff members and interns who help to implement campaign and program goals.
+In coordination with the Council and Operating Team, the BOD manages and develops finances and programs.

 What CSSC Does

 Our statewide convergences bring together hundreds of students twice a year to network, build community, share resources, attend workshops, and celebrate.

 Next convergence will be held at UC Davis on November 14-16.
 Check back for specific details.

 We run, support, and endorse projects that focus on a range of areas including education and curriculum, food systems, project funding, university policy, and more.